srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 - Deploy the gNB

-    - Connect to external core networks and SMOs using a LoadBalancer
     - Connect to internal core networks and SMOs within the cluster
-    - Assign DPDK devices using the SR-IOV plugin
     - Assign DPDK devices without using the SR-IOV plugin
-    - Use the srsRAN Project with an SMO

 - Run load testing